-The Master's programme Public International Law consists of a core of compulsory courses that ensure an in-depth knowledge of general international law and the development of the skills required for a career in international law.
-In addition, it allows students to tailor the programme to their personal interests and ambitions by enrolling in various elective courses.
+This Master's programme consists of a core of compulsory courses that ensure an in-depth knowledge of general international law and the development of the skills required for a career in international law.
+In addition, it allows you to tailor it to your personal interests by enrolling in various elective courses.

 Students are taught not only in lectures but also in small-group seminars.
-In these seminars, guided by a lecturer, they exchange views and debate solutions to complex legal issues.
+In these seminars you exchange views and debate solutions to complex legal issues.
 Lectures and seminars are taught by top researchers and practitioners.
 Many of them have experience at international institutions, international tribunals, and other public institutions or top law firms.
-Their work and activity drives the conversation in the field.
-Read more about our students and staff.

 The Master’s programme is concluded with the writing and presentation of a Master’s thesis.

 The information on this website is valid for the current academic year and may change for next year.
 In May the Course Catalogue is updated for the following academic year.

 The atmosphere at the university is international, with students from all over the world.
 You share different perspectives.
 That really helped to widen my scope.Max van Rij, student Public International Law Read more stories from students

 Are you looking for more challenge and academic depth?
 In that case the new Honours programme Academic Excellence track could be interesting for you!